humaniverse/peralta/design-notes.md

 dataframe object so they are easily editable.
 Each time an investigation is run (e.g., data is scraped), a new row should be appended to the dataframe object.
-This row should contain a timestamp, the list of files, and a diff showing the difference from the previous day.
+This row should contain a timestamp, the list of files, and a diff showing the difference from the previous run.
 There is no need to delete previous records each time an investigation is run.
 The dataframe will be very small in size, and short of being run millions of times, will not be a storage issue.
 If the diff shows there has been no updates, then it should print this to the user, else it